LuisAlejandro/spices/docs/installation.rst

 Stable release
 --------------

-To install Condiment, run this command in your terminal:
+To install Spices, run this command in your terminal:

 .. code-block:: console

-    $ pip install condiment
+    $ pip install spices

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.